General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Concluding Remarks

-Another avenue of future research is in regard to the possible cosmological applications of Friedmann-static shock waves.
-It is shown in Section \ref{Section3} that the Friedmann-static pure radiation shock wave yields an acceleration parameter value of $a \approx 2.58$.
-For reference, the acceleration parameter that would be expected in the Radiation Dominated Epoch would likely satisfy $a \approx 1$.
-However, the discussions of \cite{JSmoller2004} and \cite{JSmoller2012} imply that Friedmann-static shock waves have shock fronts that lie within the Hubble radius, so these shock waves are not viable cosmological models in the Radiation Dominated Epoch.
-As mentioned in the introduction, Smoller and Temple demonstrate in \cite{JSmoller2004} that it is possible to construct a general relativistic shock wave, with a shock surface beyond the Hubble radius, by modelling the entire Universe as a finite mass explosion within the Schwarzschild radius of a time-reversed black hole.
-However, this is only completed for an explicitly known flat FLRW spacetime on the interior and not for a pure radiation equation of state each side of the shock surface.
+Another avenue of future research is in regard to the possible cosmological implications of FLRW$(\sigma,a)$--TOV$(\bar{\sigma})$ shock waves.
+It is shown in Section \ref{Section3} that the pure radiation shock wave yields an acceleration parameter value of $a\approx2.58$.
+What this wave would evolve into at the end of the Radiation Dominated Epoch and what the resulting accelerated expansion would be in the Matter Dominated Epoch are open problems.
+The discussions of \cite{ST2004} and \cite{ST2012A} imply that FLRW$(\sigma,a)$--TOV$(\bar{\sigma})$ shock waves have shock fronts that lie within the Hubble radius, so these shock waves are not viable cosmological models in the Radiation Dominated Epoch since evidence of a vast primordial shock wave would already be apparent.
+As mentioned in the introduction, Smoller and Temple demonstrate in \cite{ST2004} that it is possible to construct a general relativistic shock wave, with a shock surface beyond the Hubble radius, by modelling the entire Universe as a finite mass explosion within the Schwarzschild radius of a time-reversed black hole.
+However, this is only completed for the explicitly known FLRW$(\sigma,1)$ spacetime on the interior and not with a pure radiation equation of state each side of the shock surface.

-The possibility remains to construct a general relativistic pure radiation shock wave with a shock surface beyond the Hubble radius and determine the resulting rate of expansion.
-If after transition into the Matter Dominated Epoch the predicted rate of expansion lies within current estimates, then this mechanism offers a mathematically independent derivation for the cosmic acceleration observed today without a cosmological constant, and thus, without dark energy.
+The possibility remains to construct a pure radiation general relativistic shock wave with a shock surface beyond the Hubble radius and determine the resulting rate of expansion.
+If after transition into the Matter Dominated Epoch the predicted rate of expansion lies within observed estimates, then this mechanism offers a mathematically independent derivation for the accelerated expansion observed today without a cosmological constant, and thus, without dark energy.